lucarin91/SR-seminar/slides.md

 Create a **security VM** that can analyse and monitor the flow coming from the application VM.

-All the network event of the application VM can be **redirected** by the SDN of the cloud infrastructure.
+All the network events of the application VM can be **redirected** by the SDN of the cloud infrastructure.

 note:
 this solution is tamper-prof because the attacker can't access the security VM unless there is same vulnerability in the VM hypervisor.